zach-taylor/splunk_handler/README.md

 Couple notes about this:

-* I have included a configuration for the SplunkFilter class that is located in this package.
-It is necessary if you want to forward debug logs to the Splunk, because Splunk's SDK has debug logging that logs directly to the root logger.
-There is an [open issue](https://github.com/splunk/splunk-sdk-python/pull/94) but this filter is required until that gets merged and a new version of the SDK is released.
+* It is important to include the configuration for the requests library logger so that you do not cause a recursive loop of log entries to be sent to Splunk.
 * I included a configuration for the JSON formatter mentioned above.

 ## Contributing